Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Junction City, KS

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, like leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected twice annually.
+Following an inspection, your technician will inform you what services are needed.
+You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: